Annual Conference Resolutions

 The League President refers the resolutions to the League policy committees for review and recommendation at the Conference.
 Resolutions are next considered by the General Resolutions Committee (GRC), which consists of representatives from each division, department, policy committee and individuals appointed by the League President.
 Resolutions that are approved by the GRC, and resolutions that are approved by the policy committees, but not approved by the GRC, are next considered by the General Assembly.
 Resolutions approved by the General Assembly become League policy.
 Other action on resolutions can be: refer back to a policy committee, amend, disapprove, or no action.

 Please Note: Any resolutions submitted to the General Assembly must be concurred in by five cities or by city officials from at least five or more cities.
 Those submitting resolutions should be prepared to provide written documentation of concurrence by five cities or by city officials from at least five or more cities.
 This may be in the form of a letter from the city or the city official in support.
 For concurrences by a city official, the official’s city and office held must be included in the letter.
-All concurrences must be submitted at the time the resolution is submitted by the deadline of midnight, July 5.
+All concurrences must be submitted at the time the resolution is submitted by the deadline.

 Resolutions to address late-breaking issues may be introduced by petition at the Annual Conference.
-To qualify, a petitioned resolution must be signed by 10 percent of the voting delegates and submitted at least 24 hours before the beginning of the Concluding General Assembly (Deadline: Noon, Thursday, September 4, 2014).
+To qualify, a petitioned resolution must be signed by 10 percent of the voting delegates and submitted at least 24 hours before the beginning of the Concluding General Assembly.
 All qualified petitioned resolutions are forwarded to the General Assembly for consideration, regardless of the action recommended by the GRC.

 2017 Resolutions Calendar and Deadlines